jayrgauthier/HelloDBP/README.md

     1. Edit the EventStoreConnection
     1. In the "Other Properties" field, ensure the proper path to the suite folder.
     1. Enable the EventStoreConnection
+1. Change the machine name for HelloREST API Descriptor
+    1. Go to Designer Service Development perspective.
+    1. Lock for Edit HelloREST, then open it.
+    1. In the Host:Port field, change it to your local machine name.
 1. Create the Things dataset in Terracotta DB
     1. One way to do this is via the [Terracotta DB Adapter in IS](http://localhost:5555/WmRoot/adapter-index.dsp?url=%2FWmART%2FListResources.dsp%3FadapterTypeName%3Dcom.wm.adapter.wmtcdb.TCDBAdapter%26dspName%3D.LISTRESOURCES&adapter=com.wm.adapter.wmtcdb.TCDBAdapter&text=webMethods+Adapter+for+Terracotta+DB&help=true)
 1. Clone this Git Repository using Designer Git perspective